Waikoloa Beach: Anchialine ponds

 The anchialine ponds of Waikoloa are part of Hawaiian culture and were preserved in 1985 as the Waikoloa Anchialine Pond Preservation Area maintained by the University of Hawaii.
 The brackish water lava pools located just at the coastline are fed by both freshwater springs from rain water and sea water making the ponds a unique microclimate suitable for a various small fishes, crustaceans, mollusks and tiny red shrimp.

 Kuualii and Kahapapa Fishponds

 The Kuʻualiʻi and Kahapapa Fishponds are located just behind the Waikoloa Beach in Anaehoʻomalu bay.
 Historically, it is understood that Anaehoʻomalu was a center of thriving aquaculture.
 The two ponds were part of complex of fish farms, carefully tended by ancient Hawaiian people.

 Hilton Waikoloa Village

 The Hilton Waikoloa Village is built on 62 acre and has 1240 rooms and suites with tropical gardens, waterfalls, lagoons and waterways.
 The resort features the Kohala Tennis Garden and other gardens, artworks, and statues.
 It was originally developed in 1988 as the Hyatt Regency Waikoloa with Japanese investment, however was sold to Hilton Hotels & Resorts in 1994.
 The popular game show Wheel of Fortune has taped at the resort in 1996, 2008, and 2014.
 The "Buddha Point" is a popular spot for sunset viewing.

-It also serves as the setting for the Nickelodeon game show Paradise Run.
+It also serves as the setting for the Nickelodeon game show Paradise Run, and hosted the Pokémon World Championships in 2007, 2010, and 2012.